 3. In A.D.
 350, Pope Julius I, bishop of Rome, officially announced December 25 as the date of birth of Jesus Christ.

-4. Green, Red, and Gold are the traditional three colors of Christmas.
+4. Green, Red, and Gold are the traditional three colours of Christmas.
 Green symbolizes life and rebirth; red symbolizes the blood of Christ, and gold is for light as well as wealth and royalty.

 5. Did you know that in 2017, Sedalia, Missouri set a new world record for the largest Christmas stocking?
 The colossal stocking measured 177 feet in length and 72 feet in width.
 Its size was so impressive that it barely fit within the confines of the Missouri State Fair arena where it was revealed.